Real Estate Investing

 • Maintenance costs — unexpected repairs can quickly erode profits

-• Market risk — property values can decline in economic downturns
+• Market risk — property values can decline in economic downturns.
+See our guide on recession and its impact on markets for context on how downturns affect real estate values.

 • Leverage risk — borrowing amplifies losses as well as gains